nbrady-techempower/til-svelte/public/assets/blogs/svelte-first-impressions/index.md

 room in my heart for both of you.

 Maybe I'll come back here and add more to this, but this wasn't meant to be a tutorial and I've only scratched the surface.
+There's a lot more that Svelte has to offer and I'm excited to see where it goes.

 [Here's the rewrite of the blog app](https://github.com/nbrady-techempower/til-svelte)